What Does This Vaccine Help Prevent?

 What Is the Tdap Shot?

 It has diphtheria and tetanus toxoids.
-It also has small pieces of pertussis bacteria that aren’t active.
+It also has small pieces of pertussis bacteria that are not active.

-It is given to children 7 years and older.
+It is given to children 7 years of age and older.
 It is also given to adults to protect against infections.

 It is given as a shot in the arm or thigh.